 40. Make Your Own Edible Wedding Favours

+Homemade edible wedding favours are both thoughtful and inexpensive to make.
 Check out our round-up of the best DIY wedding favours if you’re after inspiration, but we love the ideas of baking your own macaroons or making your own lemon curd and jam.
 Most of our ideas use things you’ll already have in the cupboard!

-42. Make Your Own Shots
+42. Make Some Shots

-43. Bake Your Own Wedding Cake
+43. Have a Bespoke Wedding Cake

-44. Don’t Provide Catering
+44. Rethink Your Catering

 46. Put Board Games on Tables

-Ask one person from each table to bring a board game to the wedding – they make great, post-dinner activities!
+Love playing board games?
+Put your favourites on the tables - they make great, post-dinner activities!
 You could even name the tables after the game which will be played, and guests can rotate throughout the evening.

 You could also draw kids games like hopscotch on the patio at your wedding venue as great entertainment.

 47. Make Your Own Photo Booth